lyonbros/cordova-plugin-secure-cache/README.md

 # cordova-plugin-secure-cache

-This is a Cordova plugin (**currently Android only**) that provides a service for securely storing a single blog of data.
-The service is set up to only store the data you store in it using memory only (never stored to disk).
+This is a Cordova plugin (**currently Android only**) that provides a service for securely storing a single blob of string data.
+The service is set up to only store the data in-memory (never stored to disk).
 It also sets up permissions into your manifest that make it so only the app (or other apps signed with your key) can communicate with the cache service.

 This gives your app a way to store secrets, securely, such that even if your app is killed by the Android system, when the user opens it up again, the app can